kristacannady/Hangman-Country-Generator/README.md

 * CSS Framework: https://www.getpapercss.com/
 * JavaScript
 * API: https://countriesnow.space/ - This is called upon to provide the country capital.
-* API: https://restcountries.com/ - This is called upon to provide the country language and currency.
+* API: https://restcountries.com/ - This is called upon to provide the country flag, language, and currency.

 ## Website
 https://kristacannady.github.io/Hangman-International/